 It has been a big day for scripted TV shows at Country Music Television.
 CMT has announced that the second season of its Still the King TV series, starring Billy Ray Cyrus, will kick off in Spring 2017.
 The exact date and time of season two is still to be determined.
 When we know, you will.
 The sitcom cast also includes: Joey Lauren Adams, Madison Iseman, Jon Sewell, Travis Nicholson, Leslie David Baker, Kevin Farley, and Justin Dray.
+Update 12/14/16: Million Dollar Quartet has been retitled as Sun Records and premieres 2/23/17 at 10:00pm on CMT.

-CMT’s new Million Dollar Quartet TV show premieres in March 2017.
-When the date and time are announced, we will update.
 The eight-part Civil Rights-era limited drama series tells, “tells the untold true story of nothing less than the birth of rock ‘n’ roll.
 Guided by Sam Phillips, young musicians like Johnny Cash, Elvis Presley, Carl Perkins and Jerry Lee Lewis combined the styles of hillbilly country with the 1950s R&B sound created by artists like Muddy Waters, B.B.
 King, Fats Domino and Ike Turner.”

 CMT ANNOUNCES PREMIERE DATES FOR 2017 SCRIPTED SERIES SLATE: “NASHVILLE,” “MILLION DOLLAR QUARTET” AND “STILL THE KING”